mallorydrake/Data-Wrangling-Final-Project/README.md

 * **[final data](data/final_data):** sub-folder containing the final, cleaned data for the project

 ### [results](results)
-Folder where the project results may be stored
+Folder where our final report and conclusions is stored